OlivierSohn/hamazed/BACKLOG.md

-- why do we see [[],0] in the highscore file?

-- when postgresql-simple is 8.4.1 compatible, add

-sudo apt-get install libpq-dev

-and if needed:

-sudo apt-get install postgresql

-to travis CI.

-- upon start, the currently played notes of all loops should be sent.
+- develop enveloppes: with enveloppes (assuming the envelopes start and end smoothly at 0) we can reduce the xfade amount : 0 (or small, for fast attacks?)

+use leap motion as input for envelope / pitch?

-with 2 players, it is possible to generate ghost notes, see if this fixes it.
+- synths : verify if with 2 players, ghost notes occur.

 - https://devcenter.heroku.com/changelog-items/1418 -- take it into account in doc

 - add game doc.
 For synth:
-While playing on the computer keyboard, the notes are played in real time, and stored in a Recording which can then be used as part of a Sequence.
+Use the computer keyboard to play notes.

+Played notes are stored in a Recording:
-Pressing 'Space' will start a new singleline Sequence from the current Recording.
+* Pressing 'Space' will start a new singleline Sequence from the current Recording.
-Pressing one of the function keys fn where n is in [1..4] will: if multiline Sequence n doesn't already exist : start a new sequence using the current Recording.
+* Pressing one of the function keys fn where n is in [1..4] will: if multiline Sequence n doesn't already exist : start a new sequence using the current Recording.
     The period of the sequence is the length of the current Recording. if multiline Sequence n exists : insert the current Recording in the sequence.
     If the current Recording is longer than the existing sequence, multiple instances of it will be played at the same time.
     Note that this could lead to sound saturation if the Sequence period is short w.r.t the length of the Recording.
-Pressing 'f10' empties the current Recording.
+* Pressing 'f10' empties the current Recording.

 - size of UI should adapt:
 - Display sequences in UI, vertically: